 Challenge: A fashion retailer needed an AI assistant to provide trend insights and product recommendations.

-Solution: Initially used a keyword-based API but struggled with understanding nuanced fashion queries like "sustainable workwear for creative professionals."
+Solution: Initially used a keyword-based API but struggled with understanding fashion queries like "sustainable workwear for creative professionals."

 Results with WebSearchAPI.ai: